The Past Was a Mirage I’d Left Far Behind

-Karl Hyde, one of the founders and member of the electronic music group Underworld and the design collective Tomato, selects abstract films that form the basis of reconfigured projections.
+Karl Hyde, one of the founders and member of the electronic music group Underworld and the design collective Tomato, selected abstract films that form the basis of reconfigured projections.

-New York-based artist Josiah McElheny uses light and mirrors for his Bloomberg Commission to transform the Whitechapel Gallery into a hall of mirrors.
-Seven large-scale, mirrored sculptures are arranged as multiple reflective screens for the artist’s interpretation of groundbreaking experimental abstract films which change throughout the year.
+New York-based artist Josiah McElheny used light and mirrors for his Bloomberg Commission to transform the Whitechapel Gallery into a hall of mirrors.
+Seven large-scale, mirrored sculptures are arranged as multiple reflective screens for the artist’s interpretation of groundbreaking experimental abstract films which changed throughout 2012.

-For the final stage of the commission, Karl Hyde has been invited by McElheny to handpick a series of films.
-A highlight of Hyde’s selection includes experimental early films by Underworld and Tomato.
+For the final stage of the commission, Karl Hyde was invited by McElheny to handpick a series of films.
+A highlight of Hyde’s selection included experimental early films by Underworld and Tomato.
 Underworld often incorporated these films in their live shows, projecting them onto huge screens.
-Shown alongside these works, Hyde has selected a series of historic abstract films which have inspired and influenced his own work.
+Shown alongside these works, Hyde selected a series of historic abstract films which have inspired and influenced his own work.